offalynne/Input/docs/5.3/Functions-(Motion).md

 }
 ```

-For details on using normalised motion data for input, see [GyroWiki](http://gyrowiki.jibbsmart.com/).
+For details on handling motion data well for game input, see [GyroWiki](http://gyrowiki.jibbsmart.com/).

 &nbsp;